The OSI 7 Layer Model

 - It breaks network communication into smaller parts to make learning it easier to understand.

-The problem of moving information between computers is divided into seven smaller and more manageable problems in the OSI model.
+The problem of moving information between computers is divided into seven smaller and more manageable problems in the OSI 7 Layer Model.
 Each of the seven smaller problems is represented by its own layer in the model.
 The seven layers of the OSI model are:

 Layer 7: The Application Layer